Wimbledon: Ashleigh Barty through to Saturday's women's singles final after defeating Angelique Kerber in a thriller

 Barty, who did not travel at all last year once the pandemic struck, has calmly set about showing this year that she belongs at the top of the women's game.

-The 25-year-old will get her chance to hold aloft The Venus Rosewater Dish on Saturday when she takes on the winner of the second semi-final between second seed Aryna Sabalenka and Czech former No 1 Karolina Pliskova.
+The 25-year-old will get her chance to hold aloft The Venus Rosewater Dish on Saturday when she takes on Pliskova.

+The Czech goes into Saturday's final looking to capture her first Grand Slam title, having only ever reached one other final when she finished runner-up to Kerber at the 2016 US Open.

 Don't forget to follow us on skysports.com/tennis, our Twitter account @skysportstennis & Sky Sports - on the go!
 Available to download now on - iPhone & iPad and Android